 Before we can conquer alcoholism and rehab, we must try to understand how people get addicted to alcohol in the first place.
 In a lot of ways, alcohol is ingrained into our culture.
 It’s a way to relax and unwind.

 To the normal and/or social drinker, alcohol is a very pleasurable experience.
 It’s what we often turn to in both bad times and good.
 The problem can be the way our body works or complex chemical balance.
 When were down, stressed, or going through a rough patch, we may turn to alcohol a little more to get us through the day.

 This is really how lot of addiction starts.
 Our bodies start to crave the more pleasurable substances.
 And well people who become addicted to alcohol are seen as selfish people who can’t control their inhibitions, science tells us something different altogether.
 It all starts and ends with the brain.

-What To Expect From Alcohol Rehab
+What to Expect in an Alcohol Rehab Center

 Recent investments in how to study the brain have revealed how easy it is for people to become addicted to certain substances.
 It doesn’t even have to be a substance that we eat or drink.
 People can become addicted to gambling or sex.
 These things feel good to us during a period where we might feel we need a little boost to keep us going.